nmdra/nmdra.github.io/content/blog/escaping-social-media.md

 ### 1. **Don’t feed the trolls.**
   Seriously, they thrive on attention.
 Save your energy for better things.[^1]
+  If someone replies to a troll, they end up becoming a troll themselves.
   > "You’re going to see a lot of stupid stuff out there and you’re going to feel like you need to correct it.
 One time I was up late on my laptop and my wife yelled at me, 'Quit picking fights on Twitter and go make something.'" – *Austin Kleon, Keep Going*
 ### 2. **Ditch the apps.**
   Uninstall those time-suckers from your phone (or whatever device you can’t put down).**Go old school—use the web.** And don’t forget an ad-blocker to keep distractions at bay.